 Don’t catch your kids by surprise

 Don’t let your kids wake up to the sound of contractors, delivery trucks and loud tools without even telling them about your renovations.
 Let them know that you’re improving your home and making some changes to have a fun new house in the end.
 However, what kids don’t need to know about is your arguments about budget and wall colors, so keep it civil.
+Be sure to also engage professionals for your project, and check out amazing loft conversion ideas to consider here if you want to maximise your home space.

 Let them participate